-If you wish to register with the Practice, please complete the GMS1 registration form then call and book an appointment with our Registration Team.
+If you wish to register with the Practice, please complete the General Medical Services (GMS1) registration form then call and book an appointment with our Registration Team.

 If you have your existing medical card with details of your previous doctor, please bring it with you.
 If you have lost or misplaced it, don't worry, we will still be able to register you.

 If you are taking repeat medication from your previous doctor, it will assist us if you can bring your repeat medication order form with you.

 You do not need proof of identification (ID) to register with a GP, but it might help of you have one or more of the following:

 - birth certificate